cutelyst/asql/README.md

 ## Usage

 ### Creating a Pool
-A connection pool is a convenient way to getting new connections without worrying about configuring it and it's lifetime, once you are done with it the connection returns to the pool.
+A connection pool is a convenient way of getting new connections without worrying about configuring it and it's lifetime, once you are done with it the connection returns to the pool.
 It's also possible to have a single database connection without it being attached to a pool, by creating ADatabase object directly and calling open().

 ```c++
 // No new connection is created at this moment